Rauno Aaltonen

 Rauno August Aaltonen (born 7 January 1938), also known as "The Rally Professor", is a Finnish former professional rally driver who competed in the World Rally Championship throughout the 1970s.

 Career

-Before WRC was established Aaltonen competed in the European Rally Championship.
+Before the WRC was established, Aaltonen competed in the European Rally Championship.
 He won the championship in 1965, with Tony Ambrose as his co-driver.
 He also won the Finnish Rally Championship in 1961 and 1965.
 In 1966, he partnered Bob Holden in Australia to win the premier touring car race, the Gallaher 500, in a Mini Cooper S at Mount Panorama in New South Wales.